MillsRustam Sethna

 Mills called his lawyer immediately to explain what had happened.
 His lawyer rushed to the training ground and Mills went through in detail exactly what had happened.
 It was agreed that there was no point in testing the B sample and that Mills should respond to The FA’s letter straight away and explain how and when he had taken cocaine.
 He responded that afternoon, and arranged an interview with The FA later that week.

-A few days after the FA interview (where Mills gave a full account of what had happened on the night he took the cocaine as well as how he had been self-medicating for his depression), Mills received a formal charge letter from The FA.
-The charge letter explained that he had breached the ADR by providing an In Competition urine sample which contained cocaine; a prohibited substance.
-The letter confirmed that the Player was therefore provisionally suspended with immediate effect from all football activity- this included participating in first team matches, non first team matches and friendlies.
+A few days after the FA interview (where Mills gave a full account of what had happened on the night he took the cocaine as well as how he had been self-medicating for his depression), Mills received a formal Charge Letter from The FA.
+The Charge Letter explained that he had breached the ADR by providing an In-Competition urine Sample which contained cocaine; a prohibited substance under 56 of the Prohibited List.
+The letter confirmed that the Player was therefore provisionally suspended with immediate effect from all football activity- this included participating in first team matches, non-first team matches, friendlies and even training.

 “Substances of Abuse”